 Asphyxia may occur during a childbirth in which shoulder dystocia takes place if the delivery team does not deliver the child fast enough.
 If it is clear before a woman goes into labor that the baby is too big or the mother's pelvis too small to safely deliver, a cesarean section should be advised.
-If a physician's negligence has caused your child to suffer fetal asphyxia, contact us today.

 Note: Fetal asphyxia may also be caused by the compression of the umbilical cord during childbirth.
 Failure to recognize this or other forms of fetal distress can also be considered medical malpractice.
-Our Cherry Hill, New Jersey and Philadelphia, Pennsylvania-area birth injury attorneys can help you obtain the compensation to which you are entitled.

 Fractured Clavicle or Humerus